 What are oil companies to do?
-They face on the one hand naturally declining oil production rates, making it hard to stay afloat as a crude oil supplier, and on the other hand they face demands from environmental regulations.
+They face on the one hand naturally declining oil production rates, making it hard to stay afloat as a crude oil supplier, and on the other hand, they face demands from environmental regulations.
 Shell’s announcement recognizes it can no longer pursue its traditional lines of business, selling crude oil products.
-Instead the company plans to remain as a mega-corporation through selling renewable energy products like electric vehicle charging services, renewable electricity, and “clean hydrogen”.
+Instead, the company plans to remain as a mega-corporation by selling renewable energy products like electric vehicle charging services, renewable electricity, and “clean hydrogen”.

 In the details of this announcement is a validation of the Peak Oil theory.
 Namely, Peak Oil was developed by oil industry scientists who observed that when half the oil of an oil field is extracted, production inevitably declines.
 Average that over the total number of oil fields around the world, and it’s clear that global oil production will inevitably decline as well.
-No matter how much fracking and deep sea oil wells are built, the oil companies will be unable to keep increasing oil supply to meet demand.
+No matter how many fracking and deep-sea oil wells are built, the oil companies will be unable to keep increasing the oil supply to meet demand.

 Shell’s announcement is to fundamentally change its business from crude oil to renewable energy.
 Companies of this stature do not lightly make an announcement of this sort.

 The phrase Peak Oil is not explicitly used by Shell.
 Instead, the announcement said oil production had peaked, and described a natural decline of oil production.
 In other words, oil fields from which Shell produces crude oil have declining production.

 As a result, Royal Dutch Shell plans to sell off its traditional crude oil businesses, and shift to renewable energy businesses.
 It is claiming to do this because of environmental regulations and is spinning this change as an opportunity to reduce its carbon emissions responsibility to net-zero by 2050.
 But it’s very likely Shell’s hand is forced into this because of declining oil production from its oil fields.